wanyu-lin/wanyulin.github.io/_pages/about.md

 ---
 Wanyu is an Assistant Professor in the Department of Computing at The Hong Kong Polytechnic University.
 Wanyu is serving as an Associate Editor for  <a href="https://cis.ieee.org/publications/t-neural-networks-and-learning-systems/ieee-transactions-on-neural-networks-and-learning-systems">IEEE Transactions On Neural Networks and Learning Systems</a> (TNNLS).

-Wanyu’s main research interest is in developing machine learning algorithms for relational structures, complex networks, and graphs.
-Currently, her research activities focus on responsible graph learning and its applications that with relational reasoning and modeling.
+Wanyu’s main research interest is in the broad area of creating AI with safe and ethical objectives.
+Specifically, we focus on interpretability, fairness, robustness, and privacy-preservation of various kinds of machine learning models, including graph learning models and large pre-trained language models.

 <br>